Gavri-dev/kaBot/README.md

 [MIT](LICENSE) - do whatever you want, just keep the copyright notice.

 <div align="center">

+**Latest release: v3.5.0**
+See `CHANGELOG.md` or the GitHub Releases page for version-specific changes.

 **If this helped you, drop a ⭐**